jaragont/orchestration-workshop/_posts/2024-01-03-adding-sqlalchemy.md

 Notice there is a **COMMIT** without explicitly writing `conn.commit()`.

-If an exception is occured duing the transaction, the changes will be rolled back and a **ROLLBACK** will be displayed.
+If an exception is occured duing the transaction, the changes will be rolled back and a **ROLLBACK** will be displayed instead.

 ### Parameters

+We might want to select specific rows, or insert some data to the table.
+The `Connection.execute()` function can accept parameters called **bound parameters**.
+We indicate the presense of parameters in the `text()` construct by using colons, such as `:customer_id`.
+We can then send the actual value of these parameters as a dictionary in the second argument of `Connection.execute()`, like `{"customer_id": 1}`.
+Have a look at the code in `add_new_order_for_customer()` function to see how we've used these bound paramters.

+> ##### NOTE
+>
+> Never convert variables into the SQL string directly. **Always** use parameters.
+Not doing so can cause SQL injection attacks.
+Using parameters allows the dialect and DBAPI to correctly handle the input, and enables the driver to have the best performance.
+>
+> When using ORMs and the SQLAlchemy Expression Language, literal values as automatically passed as bound parameters.
+{: .block-tip }

+If we want to send multiple sets of parameters, such as insert multiple records in the table, we can pass a list of dictionaries to `Connection.execute()` and send multiple parameter sets.
+The SQL statement will be executed once for each parameter set.
+Such example is shown in the `add_new_order_for_customer()` function in `db_accessor.py`.

+Now that we've added SQLAlchemy, let's eliminate raw SQL text and introduce ORMs!